mavlink/mavlink-devguide/en/guide/routing.md

 Addressed messages are resent on a new channel _iff_ the system has previously seen a message from the target on that channel (messages are not resent if the addressee is not known or is on the original/incoming channel).

+> [!WARNING]
-> **Warning** Forwarded messages must not be changed/repackaged by the forwarding system (the original message is passed to the new link).
+> Forwarded messages must not be changed/repackaged by the forwarding system (the original message is passed to the new link).

 > [!NOTE]
 > Systems should, where possible, forward messages according to the routing rules _even if they are unable to process them_ (e.g. signed messages that cannot be authenticated).
 Messages that are not supported/understood by the library should be forwarded as though they were broadcast messages (in this case the target system/component ids cannot be read).